 Thanksgiving is just around the corner.
 Can you believe it?
-Reconnecting with and enjoying favorite foods, family and friends is the mainstay of this holiday.
+Enjoying favorite foods, and reconnecting with family and friends (in small groups this year), makes this holiday very special.

 This Thanksgiving, if you are looking for simple ways to “boost the umami” in your Thanksgiving recipes, here are a handful of suggestions.

 It’s true that many basic vegetables (e.g., peas and carrots) are sources of glutamate and will add umami to the meal.
 The same is true with fancier veggie dishes such as Gulliver’s Creamed Corn or a specialty butternut squash side that’s made with umami-rich shiitake mushrooms.

 Of course, it would not be Thanksgiving without one or two stuffings that can have extra umami goodness when mushrooms, oysters or nuts are added to the mix.
 And don’t forget that cheese (e.g., cream cheese, Parmesan, Gruyere) can be blended with mashed potatoes to make them extra umami-liscious.

 As a protein, turkey already will have some umami but many people like to baste their turkey with solutions that enhance the flavor.
 Turkey aside, the gravy is considered by many to be the pièce de résistance of the entire meal.
 To make your turkey gravy “sing,” here’s my advice: add a touch of soy sauce.
 Read all about why you should do this, here.
 Trust me.

 Unfortunately, we cannot help you too much with improving the umami content of desserts since these end-of-the-meal treats are rarely “savory.”
 Nonetheless, if you are serving a salty caramel dessert or chocolate-dipped pretzels, you already are in tune with the sweet-savory trend that has become popular.
 If you are determined to go that route, there are multitudes of recipes on the internet that demonstrate how sweet and savory go together.